A Guide to Sole Trader Accounting

 Sole Trader and VAT

-As a sole trader, if your turnover in any 12 months either goes over or expects to go over the threshold of £90,000 (from 2024), you must register for VAT.
+As a sole trader, if your turnover in any 12 months either goes over or is expected to go over the threshold of £90,000 (from 2024), you must register for VAT.
 There are different VAT schemes available, and it is worth taking the time to decide the best scheme for your business.

-Sole Trader and Making Tax Digitial
+Sole Trader and Making Tax Digital

 As part of the government’s Making Tax Digital initiative, from April 2019, all VAT-registered businesses must use software to submit their returns digitally.
 This applies to both quarterly and annual VAT returns.